nmckee78/BasicCAD/README.md

 ### Reflection

-This part was pretty difficult I found that the reovle feature is very useful.
+This part was pretty difficult I found that the revolve feature is very useful.

 ---